cqua/animal-village/readme.md

 Each villager each morning has a 1/30 chance of waking up sick.
 On a sick day, they will stay in bed, though the player can still enter their house.
 They will request medicine.
 ## Items
 ### Artifacts
+Can be sold or gifted.
 - Cowrie, spawns on waterfront
 - Sand Dollar, spawns on waterfront
 - Brown Mushroom, spawns in forest
 ### Bugs
+Can be sold or gifted.
 - Ant, spawns anywhere
 - Bee, spawns over flowers during day
 - Beetle, spawns on trees during day
 - Butterfly, spawns anywhere
 - Moth, spawns around lights at night
 ### Furniture
+Can be used in your home, sold or gifted.
 - Bed, villagers start with one
 - Table, villagers start with one
 - Lamp, villagers start with one